jonas089/DISEQ/README.md

 # Merkle Proofs
 Whenever a Block is stored, all messages in that block are inserted into the custom [Merkle Patricia Trie](https://github.com/jonas089/jonas089-trie).
 For every individual message in the trie a merkle proof can be obtained.
 See an example for this [here](https://github.com/jonas089/distributed-sequencer/blob/master/tests/api.rs).

-> [!NOTE]
-> I plan to support more tries in the future (such as the Ethereum patricia trie).
-> I based this proof of concept off my own trie because I wanted to have a
-> project that heavily relies on it, as an incentive to continue working on it.